René Pollesch to head Berlin's iconic Volksbühne | DW | 12.06.2019

 After Castorf revolutionized the theater in his own radical image across 25 years, Dercon's offerings were also considered bland and failed to enthuse the public.

-"Both parties have agreed that Chris Dercon's appointment has not worked out as hoped, and the Volksbühne promptly needs a fresh start," stated Berlin public radio station, RBB, last April.
+"Both parties have agreed that Chris Dercon's appointment has not worked out as hoped, and the theater promptly needs a fresh start," stated Berlin public radio station, RBB, last April.

 Hard act to follow: The shadow of Volksbühne legend Frank Castorf loomed large over Chris Dercon's short reign